Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Experimental validation of new DOCT metrics

 \subsubsection{Study 1}

-Figure \ref{fig:result1a_spheroid} presents the \enface aLIV, LIV, Swiftness, OCDS, and fluorescence images (from left to right) of the untreated (1st row) and anti-cancer (1-\uM PTX) drug-treated tumor spheroids (treatment for 1, 3, and 6 days shown in 2nd, 3rd, and 4th rows, respectively).
-The fluorescence images were captured using a wide-field fluorescence microscope (THUNDER imager DMi8; Leica Micro-systems, Wetzer, Germany) with a microscopic objective lens (numerical aperture of 0.12).
-Living cells were highlighted with calcein-acetoxymethyl (calcein-AM; Dojindo, Kumamoto, Japan), which emits a green fluorescence signal, while dead cells were highlighted with propidium iodide (PI; Dojindo), which emits a red fluorescence signal.
+Figure \ref{fig:result1a_spheroid} presents the \enface aLIV, LIV, Swiftness, OCDS, and fluorescence images (from left to right) of the untreated (1st row) and anti-cancer (1-\uM PTX) drug-treated tumor spheroids (treatment for 1, 3, and 6 days shown in 2nd, 3rd, and 4th rows, respectively). \revstart{c2-9} The fluorescence images were captured using a wide-field non-confocal fluorescence microscope (THUNDER imager DMi8; Leica Micro-systems, Wetzer, Germany) with a microscopic objective lens having a numerical aperture (NA) of 0.12.
+Living cells were highlighted with calcein-acetoxymethyl (calcein-AM; Dojindo, Kumamoto, Japan), which emits a green fluorescence signal, while dead cells were highlighted with propidium iodide (PI; Dojindo), which emits a red fluorescence signal. \revstart{c2-9} Since the NA of the fluorescence imaging is low, the fluorescence image is not really depth sectioned.
+This should be taken into account when the \enface slice of DOCT and the fluorescence image are compared. \revend

-For the without-drug and 1-day-treated spheroids, a concentric pattern consisting of two zones is observed in both the DOCT and fluorescence images [Fig.\@ \ref{fig:result1a_spheroid}(a--j)].
+For the without-drug and 1-day-treated spheroids, a concentric pattern consisting of two zones is observed in both the DOCT and fluorescence images [Fig.\@ \ref{fig:result1a_spheroid}(a-j)].
 The fluorescence images show dead cells (red) concentrated in the inner zone, while living cells (green) are distributed in the periphery.
 These characteristics are consistent with the well-known necrotic core formation of MCF-7 spheroids \cite{Costa2016BA}, which is caused by hypoxia and nutrient deficiency in the central region.
 Therefore, the inner and outer zones of the concentric pattern in the DOCT images may also correspond to the necrotic core and the living cells, respectively.

+\revstart{c2-1} Four representative LIV curves (curves 1-4) and their fitting curves are shown in Fig.\@ \ref{fig:result1a_spheroid}(u).
+The curves 1 and 2 are obtained at the inner zone, while curves 3 and 4 are obtained at the outer zone as indicated in Fig.\@ \ref{fig:result1a_spheroid}(v, w).
+These two zones exhibited distinct characteristics in their LIV curves.
+Specifically, the outer zone [blue plots in Fig.\@ \ref{fig:result1a_spheroid}(u)] shows the LIV curves with a larger magnitude than the inner zone (red plots), while the inner zone shows the LIV curve with a faster saturation than the outer zone \revend

 The inner zone, i.e., necrotic core, exhibits low aLIV, low LIV, high Swiftness, and low OCDS.
 According to the simulation results, the DOCT contrast indicates that only a small proportion of scatterers within the necrotic core are dynamic (as suggested by the low aLIV and LIV), but these dynamic scatterers move rapidly (as suggested by the high Swiftness).
 The speed of the dynamic scatterers is outside the sensitive range, i.e., fingerprint speed zone, of OCDS (as suggested by the low OCDS, see Section \ref{sec:numericalResultsSpeed}).
 The Swiftness values further confirm that the speed exceeds the fingerprint speed zone of OCDS.
 In contrast, the outer zone, i.e., spheroid periphery, contains a large proportion of dynamic scatterers (high aLIV and LIV), but these dynamic scatterers move slowly (low Swiftness) and their speed is within the fingerprint speed zone of OCDS, resulting in the high OCDS value.